arizzitano/arizzitano.github.io-old/_source/_posts/2012-05-02-mcsweeneys-egg-o-biscuit-review.markdown

 title:  "McSweeney's Egg O'Biscuit Review"
 date:   2012-05-02
 categories: writing
+summary: "A humor piece I wrote for McSweeney's about my favorite cafeteria snack, the Egg O'Biscuit.
+(Yeah, I started college as an English major.)"
 ---

 I wrote a piece a long time ago about my favorite college dining hall food, the Egg O'Biscuit.
 McSweeney's published it in the [Reviews of New Food](http://www.mcsweeneys.net/articles/the-tenth-batch-2012)!
 The piece is also included below: